Data Availability - Celestia

 Contribute to securely scaling the entire network, as DA layers can safely increase their throughput as more DAS light nodes come online

-There's an inherent security assumption for users who bridge their funds from Ethereum Mainnet to any chain that uses offchain DA.
+There's an for users who bridge their funds from Ethereum Mainnet to any chain that uses offchain DA.
 In particular, it is technically possible for Celestia validators to withhold transaction data but claim to the Ethereum bridge that the data is available.
 In practice, Celestia's proof-of-stake consensus means data withholding on Celestia itself is slashable, making this risk unrealistic in our view.

 Overall, Celestia's DAS light node support from day one, crypto-economic security properties, and highly scalable DA throughput make it the clear choice for Eclipse Mainnet today.